10 Best Things to do in Shibuya, Tokyo

 Sometimes the best souvenir isn’t something you buy, it’s a photo that perfectly captures your trip.
 This portrait tour does exactly that, pairing you with a professional photographer who knows all of Tokyo’s most photogenic backdrops.
 Over 90 minutes, you’ll explore Shibuya and Shinjuku while posing for vibrant shots that will be edited and sent to you afterward.
 It’s ideal for couples, solo travelers, or anyone who wants memories they’ll actually want to frame.

 Next, you’ll take a quick train to Shinjuku, where the vibe is totally different.
 At Omoide Yokocho, glowing lanterns gave the photos a warm, traditional feel, while Kabukicho lights up the frame with neon signs and energy.
-The night ends in Golden Gai, where narrow alleys lined with 300 tiny bars created one of the most atmospheric photo backdrops you’ve ever seen.
+The night ends in Golden Gai, where narrow alleys lined with 300 tiny bars create one of the most atmospheric photo backdrops you’ve ever seen.

 What’s great is you don’t need to be “good at photos”, the photographer guides you on where to stand, how to pose, and even when to just act natural.
 The result?
 Stunning images that tell the story of your night in Tokyo.